 “As it turns out, there is merit to the Chinese proverb ‘I hear, and I forget; I see, and I remember,” says lead author of the study and UI graduate student, James Bigelow.

 “We tend to think that the parts of our brain wired for memory are integrated.
-But our findings indicate our brain may use separate pathways to process information.
-Even more, our study suggests the brain may process auditory information differently than visual and tactile information, and alternative strategies — such as increased mental repetition — may be needed when trying to improve memory,” says Amy Poremba, associate professor in the UI Department of Psychology and corresponding author on the paper, published in the journal PLoS One.
+But, our findings indicate our brain may use separate pathways to process information.
+Even more, our study suggests the brain may process auditory information differently than visual and tactile information.
+Alternative strategies — such as increased mental repetition — may be needed when trying to improve memory,” says Amy Poremba, associate professor in the UI Department of Psychology and corresponding author on the paper, published in the journal PLoS One.

-Although students’ memory declined across the board when time delays grew longer, the decline was much greater for sounds, and began as early as four to eight seconds after being exposed to them.
+Although students’ memory declined across the board when time delays grew longer, the decline was much greater for sounds and began as early as four to eight seconds after exposure.

-Both experiments suggest that the way your mind processes and stores sound may be different from the way it process and stores other types of memories.
-And that could have big implications for educators, design engineers and advertisers alike.
+Both experiments suggest that the way your mind processes and stores sound may differ from how it processes and stores other types of memories.
+And that could have enormous implications for educators, design engineers, and advertisers alike.

-Previous research has suggested that humans may have superior visual memory, and that hearing words associated with sounds — rather than hearing the sounds alone — may aid memory.
-Bigelow and Poremba’s study builds upon those findings by confirming that, indeed, we remember less of what we hear, regardless of whether sounds are linked to words.
-The study also is the first to show that our ability to remember what we touch is roughly equal to our ability to remember what we see.
+Previous research has suggested that humans may have superior visual memory and that hearing words associated with sounds — rather than hearing the sounds alone — may aid memory.
+Bigelow and Poremba’s study builds upon those findings by confirming that we remember less of what we hear, regardless of whether sounds are linked to words.
+The study also is the first to show that our ability to remember what we touch roughly equals our ability to remember what we see.